aws-samples/pgp-decryption-for-transfer-family/README.md

 ### Creating Transfer Family Server
 - If you don't want to deploy the custom Transfer Family identity provider via CloudFormation mentioned in the above step, and don't have a currently up and running Transfer Family server, please refer to this link for instructions on how to create a new Transfer Family server: https://docs.aws.amazon.com/transfer/latest/userguide/getting-started.html
+- If you deployed the CloudFormation stack mentioned in the step above, you can ignore this step.

 ### Creating the Lambda Function